Nutritionists and Dietitians in Marblehead, MA

 Alimente provides 1-on-1 nutrition counseling tailored to each individual's preferences, needs, and values.
 Together we will make a plan to reshape how you see food.

-Malou /mah-loo/ sees each individual as the expert of their lived experience and believes in their inherent wholeness.
-They approach nutrition in a holistic, whole-person way and believe cultural foods are part of "a healthy diet."
-She identifies as a filipino/a/x dietitian because it holds cultural, social significance to them and their care work.
-They bring humility, lived experience, and compassion to their work, and aspires to help cultivate embodied relationships with food and well-being.
+Malou /mah-loo/ sees individuals as experts in their lived experience and believes in their inherent wholeness.
+They view cultural food and foodways as an integral part of our relationship with self, health, and nature.
+She identifies as a Filipino/a/x dietitian because it holds cultural, social significance to them and influences their care work.
+They bring humility to their work, aspiring to cultivate embodied relationships with food and well-being.
 She is passionate about supporting folks with complex medical concerns and prioritizes a weight-inclusive or fat-positive approach.

-Malou /mah-loo/ sees each individual as the expert of their lived experience and believes in their inherent wholeness.
-They approach nutrition in a holistic, whole-person way and believe cultural foods are part of "a healthy diet."
-She identifies as a filipino/a/x dietitian because it holds cultural, social significance to them and their care work.
-They bring humility, lived experience, and compassion to their work, and aspires to help cultivate embodied relationships with food and well-being.
+Malou /mah-loo/ sees individuals as experts in their lived experience and believes in their inherent wholeness.
+They view cultural food and foodways as an integral part of our relationship with self, health, and nature.
+She identifies as a Filipino/a/x dietitian because it holds cultural, social significance to them and influences their care work.
+They bring humility to their work, aspiring to cultivate embodied relationships with food and well-being.
 She is passionate about supporting folks with complex medical concerns and prioritizes a weight-inclusive or fat-positive approach.

 FAQs - About Nutritionists and Dietitians